mahedikd/9ani_vid_link_scraper/README.md

 #### Note

+This script needs stable net connection for it to successfully get all links.

 The output of the `9ani` script can be found in **files** folder.
 It is created in the scripts folder.
 Use those file names to rename the downloaded episodes folder before running the `rename` script.

 ex. if the output looks like naruto_dub.txt, rename your downloaded video folder to naruto_dub.